ipfs/ipfs-companion/README.md

 One can also choose to manually install [the latest .xpi from Github](https://github.com/lidel/ipfs-firefox-addon/releases/latest).

-### TODO

-- add option to use custom host/port instead of default `127.0.0.1:8080`
-- add support for `ipfs://` protocol and other common notations (starting with ones proposed by ipfs-chrome-extension)

 ### LICENSE

 Addon is released under [CC0](LICENSE).
 IPFS logo belongs to the http://ipfs.io project.